 - Crazy Horse and his warriors fight their last battle against the United States Cavalry at Wolf Mountain, Montana Territory.

-- African American men are granted the right to vote in Washington, D.C.
+- The United States Congress passes the bill to allow African American men the right to vote in Washington, D.C.

 - American Civil War: Second Battle of Springfield.

-- The United States national debt is zero for the only time.
+- US President Andrew Jackson announces a celebratory dinner after having reduced the United States national debt to zero for the only time.

 - The Democratic Party of the United States is organized.

 - War of 1812: Battle of New Orleans: Andrew Jackson leads American forces in victory over the British.